After about an hour's drive we made it to the house, unpacked and everyone crashed early since we were all dead from the two red eyes.

 This was also the first day I really got to see what the streets in Zambia look like.
 It's like I was in a different world.
 There were people everywhere!!!
 In America it would be so weird to see people out of their homes just hanging out, selling stuff or walking places.
 Here is a photo dump of some of the streets I saw in Zambia.
 I want to also clarity that I did drive in some really nice areas, but I don't have pictures of them because we were not allowed to take pictures there.

-June 7 - We got to go to the House of Moses, a crisis nursery.
+House of Moses, a crisis nursery.
 They were SO grateful for us coming since we were the first group to come back since covid.
 During our time there were got to split up into two groups.
 My group went to the toddler's area first.
 While in there we got to hold, play and feed the kids.

 After spending time with the toddlers our group headed upstairs to the newborn room.
 We then got to hold lots of sweet babies.
 While in that room there was a fussy baby in a crib.
 I had noticed that the nurse had gone over to him a couple of times but never picked him up.
 After a while, my heart couldn't take his sad cry anymore.
 I walked over and saw a much larger child than the rest of the kids in this room.
 He looked to be about 2 years old.
 As I picked him up his body was stiff and he couldn't bend his limbs.
 I sat on the floor and held this sweet boy while he made those sad sick cries letting me know how miserable he felt.
 He had cerebral palsy and was not able to eat very much because he would choke while eating.
 Holding this sweet boy and knowing how short his time on earth broke me inside.
 I wanted so bad to bring him home and get him the care he needed that was just not a possibility for him where he lived.
 Leaving him there and walking away was one of the hardest things I had to do while there.